BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 $$\hat{\mathbf{h}}_i = \sum_j \alpha_{i,j} \mathbf{y}_j.$$

-The weights determine how "strong" the information of the input will be utilized, i.e., how much attention is spent on each previous output of the model.
+The weights determine how "strong" the information of the decoder's input will be utilized, i.e., how much attention is spent on each previous output of the model.

 <div><img style="display:block; margin-left:auto; margin-right:auto; width:90%;" src="{% link /assets/images/rnn-attention.png %}" alt="RNN with attention">
 <div style="display: table;margin: 0 auto;">Figure 1: RNN with self-attention.</div>
 </div>
 <br>

-In case of a decoder, this results in a quadratic complexity of $$\mathcal{O}(n^2)$$ because for each of the $$n$$ tokens, we want to decode, we have $$n$$ weights.
+This results in a quadratic complexity of $$\mathcal{O}(n^2)$$ because for each of the $$n$$ tokens, we want to decode, we have $$n$$ weights.

 ## The Transformer Architecture